joshADE/Appointments-Express-Backend/README.md

 3. When you create a heroku app navigate to the settings tab and scroll to the section on buildpacks and add a new buildpack, setting the url of the buildpack to `` https://github.com/jincod/dotnetcore-buildpack ``.
 4. While you are on the settings tab, scroll to the config vars section and add a config variable with the key of `` ASPNETCORE_ENVIRONMENT `` and a value of `` Production ``.
 5. Also add the following config vars from your cloudinary account: `` ApiKey `` set to your api key, `` ApiSecret `` set to your api secret, and `` CloudName `` set to the cloudinary cloud name.
+6. Follow the instruction above in the - Setup GMail Email Sending Account - section of this README to create a gmail account with either an app password or the Less secure app access setting turned on (you don't have to copy the account details into the appsettings.json file so you can ignore steps (4) and (5) of those instructions)
+7. Create the following config vars from your gmail account: `` SmtpHost `` set to `` smtp.gmail.com ``, `` SmtpPort `` set to `` 587 ``, `` SmtpName `` set to `` Appointments Express `` (or any name you want to appear on the from field in emails), `` SmtpUsername `` set to your google email, and `` SmtpPassword `` set to your google email password or app password.
-6. Next is to add the heroku postgresql addon to the app.
+8. Next is to add the heroku postgresql addon to the app.
 Navigate to the resources tab and in the add-ons section, search for the Heroku Postgres addon and add it to your app (it should be free).
-7. Once you add the Postgres add-on to the app it should add another config variable called DATABASE_URL, which is used to get the connection string for the postgresql database.
+9. Once you add the Postgres add-on to the app it should add another config variable called DATABASE_URL, which is used to get the connection string for the postgresql database.
-8. I've already setup the necessary code to automatically detect that the app is in production and create the connection string to connect to the Postgres database on Heroku and also run the necessary migrations on the database to keep it up to date.
+10. I've already setup the necessary code to automatically detect that the app is in production and create the connection string to connect to the Postgres database on Heroku and also run the necessary migrations on the database to keep it up to date.
-9. You can now deploy the app as you would a normal heroku app by following the instructions on the deploy tab in the heroku dashboard.
+11. You can now deploy the app as you would a normal heroku app by following the instructions on the deploy tab in the heroku dashboard.

 # Diagrams
 ![Database diagram](Screenshots/DBDiagram.png)